Chronic Kidney Disease: The Silent Killer

-The kidneys help our bodies remove waste, fluid and toxins; regulate the body's supply of water and certain chemicals in the blood (such as calcium, sodium and potassium); and release hormones into the bloodstream that help to regulate blood pressure, create red blood cells, and produce vitamin D that in turn, helps maintain strong bones.
+The kidneys help our bodies remove wastes, fluids, and toxins; regulate the body’s supply of water and certain chemicals in the blood (such as calcium, sodium, and potassium); and release hormones into the bloodstream that help to regulate blood pressure, create red blood cells, and produce vitamin D – helping maintain strong bones.
 According to the National Kidney Foundation, the kidneys perform their life-sustaining job of filtering and returning to the bloodstream about 200 quarts of fluid every 24 hours.

-Chronic kidney disease (CKD) happens when the kidneys are damaged and unable to perform their cleansing and restorative functions.
-Over a period of time, this can lead to a build-up of waste matter in the bloodstream, which makes us sick.
-CKD complications include high blood pressure, anemia, weak bones, nutritional deficits and nerve damage.
+Chronic kidney disease (CKD) occurs when the kidneys are damaged and unable to perform their cleansing and restorative functions.
+Over time, this can lead to a build-up of waste matter in the bloodstream, which makes us sick.
+Complications of CKD include high blood pressure, anemia, weak bones, nutritional deficits, and nerve damage.

 Many health conditions can contribute to CKD, but the primary causes are two very common conditions: diabetes and high blood pressure.
 Diabetes and the accompanying high levels of blood sugar can damage the organs in the body, including the kidneys and heart.
 High blood pressure, or hypertension, can damage blood vessels throughout the body, including those in the kidneys.
 When these blood vessels are damaged, the kidneys are less effective at removing waste and extra fluid from the body.
 The excess fluid, in turn, raises blood pressure even more, which then increases the risk of chronic kidney disease – a vicious cycle.
 Sometimes, chronic kidney disease may progress to kidney failure, requiring dialysis or kidney transplantation.

-Many people will have no symptoms in early stages of the disease.
-However, some people may experience the following symptoms, in later stages:
+What’s so challenging about this disease is that many people will have no symptoms in early in the disease progression.
+However, some people may start to experience the following symptoms as the disease advances:

-CKD can develop in anyone, at any age, but certain individuals have greater risk.
-In addition to having diabetes and high blood pressure, other risk factors include advanced age, a family history of the disease, or certain ethnic backgrounds which tend to have a high rate of diabetes or high blood pressure (African Americans, Hispanic Americans, Asians, Pacific Islanders, and American Indians).
+Chronic kidney disease can develop in anyone, at any age, but certain individuals have greater risk.
+In addition to having diabetes and high blood pressure, other risk factors include advanced age and a family history of the disease.

-Early detection of CKD is can be diagnosed through simple tests such as blood pressure measurement; a blood test for creatinine levels, which tells how effectively your kidneys are removing waste from the blood; and a urine test to measure protein levels in the urine.
+Early detection of CKD can be done through simple tests such as a blood test for creatinine levels, which tells how effectively your kidneys are removing waste from the blood; and a urine test to measure protein levels in the urine.
 High levels of protein in the urine may indicate kidney disease.